Adel Khozam

 Khozam has published around 14 Books in poetry collections and 2 novels, his poems have been translated into several languages.
-His last novel which was entitled, “Life through the Third Eye”, was translated into English and was well received in the United States.
-It won the Golden Seal for featured books in literature and was nominated for an Eric Hoffer Award for Independent Publication in America.
+His last novel which was entitled, “Life through the Third Eye”, was translated into English.

 Khozam composed several melodies and songs for theater and television in the UAE and won several times the best music award from Shariah Festival of Child Theater.
 He works in Dubai TV channels at Dubai Media Incorporated.

 In August 2022, Adel Khozam was awarded the Best International Poet Award for compiling the anthology World Poetry Tree: An Anthology for Hope, Love and Peace, according to the results of voting by the Committee of the International Center for Translation and Poetry Research in China.

 Education

-1986 he received a bachelor in business from the UAE university.
+1986 he received a bachelor in business from the UAE University.

 Khozam is a member of many media committees in the UAE, as he was a member of the jury of Dubai International Film Festival 2016, UAE Films Competition 2005, and was the editor-in-chief of the daily bulletin of Dubai International Film Festival 2007.
 His work has also been published in Banipal magazine.